Spotted hyena: Denning behaviour

 The clan's social life revolves around a communal den.
 While some clans may use particular den sites for years, others may use several different dens within a year or several den sites simultaneously.
 Spotted hyena dens can have more than a dozen entrances, and are mostly located on flat ground.
 The tunnels are usually oval in section, being wider than they are high, and narrow down from an entrance width of ½–1 metre (1.6–7.7 ft) to as small as 25 cm.
 In the rocky areas of East Africa and Congo, spotted hyenas use caves as dens, while those in the Serengeti use kopjes as resting areas in daylight hours.
 Dens have large bare patches around their entrances, where hyenas move or lie down on.
 Because of their size, adult hyenas are incapable of using the full extent of their burrows, as most tunnels are dug by cubs or smaller animals.
 The structure of the den, consisting of small underground channels, is likely an effective anti-predator device which protects cubs from predation during the absence of the mother.
 Spotted hyenas rarely dig their own dens, having been observed for the most part to use the abandoned burrows of warthogs, springhares and jackals.
 Faeces are usually deposited 20 m away from the den, though they urinate wherever they happen to be.
 Dens are used mostly by several females at once, and it is not uncommon to see up to 20 cubs at a single site.
 The general form of a spotted hyena den is tunnel-shaped, with a spacious end chamber used for sleeping or breeding.
 This chamber measures up to 2 m in width, the height being rather less.
 Females generally give birth at the communal den or a private birth den.
-The latter is primarily used by low status females in order to maintain continual access to their cubs, as well as ensure that they become acquainted with their cubs before transferral to the communal den.
+The latter is primarily used by low status females to maintain continual access to their cubs, as well as ensure that they become acquainted with their cubs before transferral to the communal den.